svecosystem/formsnap/content/headless-usage.md

 {/if}
 ```

-Even though we're intentionally opting our of the provided `<form />` element, we still want the same functionality.
+Even though we're intentionally opting out of the provided `<form />` element, we still want the same functionality.
 To achieve this, we can use the slot props provided by `<Form.Root />` to wire up our form.
 Keep in mind you'll still need to pass the `schema` & `form` props to `<Form.Root />` for validation and state management to work.

 ```svelte showLineNumbers
 <Form.Root form={data.form} schema={someSchema} let:config let:enhance asChild>